nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Listing all clients : `list`

-Shows a list of all persons in the database.
+Shows a list of all clients in the database.

 Format: `list`